 In the 1990s, the popularity of defensive trap formations greatly decreased goal scoring in the NHL.
 This change was an issue as many casual fans watch hockey to see exciting goals and games.
-The trap decreased scoring greatly as games became more of a stalemate as each team waited for their opponent to make a mistake rather than actively try to create offensive chances by themselves.
+The trap decreased scoring by making games more of a stalemate, as teams began waiting for their opponent to make a mistake rather than actively trying to create offensive chances by themselves.
 To combat low-scoring and slow hockey, the NHL created the trapezoid in 2004.

 How large is the trapezoid in hockey?

-The trapezoid ranges 28 feet behind the net in a hockey rink.
-The trapezoid greatly diminished the area goalies can play behind the net as this area is only a small fraction of the rink-long space along the boards under the goal line.
-Goalies do have some leeway with this rule, though, as they are allowed to play the puck slightly outside the trapezoid if they have at least one skate in the crease while controlling the puck.
+The trapezoid spans 28 feet wide at the boards and 11 feet deep behind the net in a hockey rink.
+The trapezoid limited the area goalies can play behind the net as this area is only a fraction of the rink-long space along the boards under the goal line.
+Goalies do have some leeway with this rule, though, as they are allowed to play the puck slightly outside the trapezoid if they have at least one skate in the trapezoid while controlling the puck.

 Do goalies serve the penalty minutes for their penalties?

 Unlike the other players on the ice, goalies do not serve the time for their penalties.
-These penalty minutes are attributed to them on the box score, but they are not usually put in the penalty box unless they commit an egregious penalty and get ejected from the game.
-Instead, another play from their team on the ice at the time of the infraction serves the two minutes in the penalty box.
+These penalty minutes are attributed to them on the box score, but they are never put in the penalty box.
+Instead, another player from their team on the ice at the time of the infraction serves the two minutes in the penalty box.

 What happens if a goalie plays the puck outside the trapezoid?

 If a goalie plays the puck behind the net and outside of the trapezoid, the referee signals for a delay of game penalty.
-This penalty is only a minor penalty and the other team has a man advantage for two minutes, and another player on the ice at the time goes into the penalty box.
+This penalty is only a minor penalty, and the other team has a one-man advantage for two minutes.
+The goalie himself does not serve this penalty, so another player on the offending team goes into the penalty box.
 There are other ways to get called for delay of game, but this one specifically involves the goalie moving outside the trapezoid behind the net.

 Can goalies play the puck above the goal line?

-The goalie can roam the ice with the puck outside of the crease above the goal line.
-Outside of the crease, though, the goalie can be defended by the opposing team.
-This stipulation makes the goalie playing the puck this far up the ice a risky endeavour.
+The goalie can roam the ice with the puck outside of the crease and above the goal line.
+Outside of the crease, though, opposing teams can defend the goalie.
+This stipulation makes the goalie playing the puck further up the ice a risky endeavor.
 The extent that a goalie can skate to is the mid-ice line as the referee calls a minor penalty if the goalie goes past that line.